gravitymir/zadarma/README.md

 # zadarma-js-api
-Class which help you work with API Zadarma (v1)
+Module which help you work with API Zadarma (v1)

 ## Requirements:
+- Node.js
-- Node.js, JavaScript
+- JavaScript

 ## How to use?
 An official documentation on Zadarma API is [here](https://zadarma.com/support/api/).